HackBulgaria/Programming101-2/week2/2-Music-Library/README.md

 # Music Library

-We are going to make a music library program. __DONT FORGET TO USE TTD!__
+We are going to make a music library program. __DONT FORGET TO USE TDD!__

 ## Song class
 We need a song class with the following fields